gousiosg/homepage/research.md

 On the software security front, I co-developed a mechanism for identifying and preventing cross-site scripting attacks through {% cite_details MSGS11, Javascript fingerprinting %}, I investigated the
-{% cite_details MGS12, evolution of software security issues %}, and I analysed
+{% cite_details MGS12, evolution of software security issues %}, an effort which
-the {% cite_details GAG04, security challenges and requirements %}
+was then scaled to analyze the {% cite_details MKLGS13, entire Maven repository %}, and I analysed the {% cite_details GAG04, security challenges and requirements %}
 of (then) popular component software middleware.